nest/nest-simulator/doc/guides/recording_from_simulations.rst

 Theoretically, recording backends are not restricted in what they do with the data.
-The ones included in NEST can collect data in memory, display it on the terminal, write it to file, or stream it out to other applications.
+The ones included in NEST can collect data in memory, display it on the terminal or write it to files.

 To specify the recording backend for a given recording device, the property ``record_to`` of the latter has to be set to the name of the